nus-cs2103-AY2223S2/tp/README.md

 ![Ui](docs/images/Ui.png)

-Duke Driver is a desktop app for managing delivery jobs and contacts.
+Duke Driver is a desktop app assisting delivery men in managing delivery jobs and contacts.
 If you are looking to perform better at your delivery job, Duke Driver can assist you to finish your daily tasks more efficiently, according to your requirements.

 Features
 * Customers' contacts management system: